babylonlabs-io/finality-provider/README.md

 Finality providers are key participants in Babylon BTC staking protocol.
-They provide finality votes on top of [CometBFT](https://github.com/cometbft/cometbft), Babylon's consensus mechanism.
-Through these activities, they can earn commissions from BTC staking delegations.
+They provide finality votes on top of [CometBFT](https://github.com/cometbft/cometbft), Babylon's consensus mechanism. and earn commissions from BTC staking delegations.

 The finality provider toolset operates on standard UNIX-based systems and consists of three core components: